 1. Not Hiring A Bradenton construction attorney

 An experienced construction attorney will know all the common mistakes that are made when filing bid protests.
-They will know what to avoid, when the deadlines are, and how to submit all documentation properly
+They will know what to avoid, when the deadlines are, and how to submit all documentation properly.

 2. Challenging The Solicitation’s Terms Post-Award

 One of the major timeliness rules that accompany bid protests is the rule regarding challenges to the terms of the solicitation.
-A Government Accountability Office (GAO) protest that challenges an alleged impropriety in the solicitation needs to be filed before bid opening or at the time that is set for receipt of initial proposals.
+A Government Accountability Office (GAO) protest that challenges alleged impropriety in the solicitation needs to be filed before a bid opening or at the time that is set for receipt of initial proposals.
 This rule is usually overlooked, and if a contractor is unaware of the rule and waits until after to challenge a mistake, it is too late.

 3. Failing To Document Bid Protest Costs Correctly